 Yes, Portugal’s second biggest city has specialty coffee shops in addition to its famous port wine houses and restaurants.
 The key is to know where to find them.

-Our Favorite Porto Cafes For Specialty Coffee
+Our Favorite Porto Coffee Shops

 We neither sought nor found specialty coffee in Porto during our honeymoon.
 We didn’t even know what it was back then!
 But we’ve since found a number of excellent cafes to fill this Porto Coffee Guide.